 Long-Distance Speed Tests

-Surfshark’s speeds over long-distance connections performed below expectations.
-We connected to Surfshark servers in the US, Australia, Canada, and Singapore from our London office and measured our connection speeds before and after.
+Surfshark’s speeds over long-distance connections met our expectations and are very fast.
+We connected to Surfshark servers in the US, Australia, Canada, and Germany from our London office and measured our connection speeds before and after.

 As expected, the servers located furthest from our office in the UK recorded the largest speed losses.

-We did notice that Surfshark’s speeds are consistent, too.
-It’s unlikely that you’ll get a sudden, unexpected drop in performance, so it’s reliable at least.
-We just wish the speeds were faster than they currently are.
+We did notice that Surfshark’s speeds are consistent.
+It’s unlikely that you’ll get a sudden, unexpected drop in performance, so it’s reliable too.

 All of our VPN reviews go through the same scientific speed-testing process and we always use OpenVPN protocol to keep it fair and consistent.
 Surfshark uses the IKEv2/IPsec protocol by default, so you may experience faster speeds using this.
 If you’re curious, you can read more about our speed-testing methodology here.

-For a VPN that competes with the best in almost every other regard, it’s odd that Surfshark is a slight disappointment in our speed tests.
+Surfshark isn’t the fastest VPN around, but its in that arena and you shouldn’t have any problems with its performance.
 If you want to know which VPNs are the fastest, take a look at ExpressVPN and PrivateVPN.

 Surfshark unblocks Netflix, Disney+ & BBC iPlayer